CIS565-Fall-2022/Project5-Vulkan-Grass-Rendering/INSTRUCTION.md

 ## Submit

-If you have modified any of the `CMakeLists.txt` files at all (aside from the list of `SOURCE_FILES`), mentions it explicity.
+If you have modified any of the `CMakeLists.txt` files at all (aside from the list of `SOURCE_FILES`), mention it explicity.
 Beware of any build issues discussed on the Piazza.

 Open a GitHub pull request so that we can see that you have finished.
 * The title should be "Project 6: YOUR NAME".